craigcabrey/rocketpool-smartnode-chart/README.md

 ## Usage

+1. Use the wizard to generate a basic values.yaml: `$ wizard.sh`
-`helm upgrade --install release-name ./rocketpool -f values.yaml -n rocketpool --create-namespace`
+2. `helm upgrade --install release-name ./rocketpool -f values.yaml -n rocketpool --create-namespace`

 See `values.example.yaml` for an extremely minimal setup.